Sustainable Gaps

 A completed job can still carry unresolved photos, approvals, parts reconciliation, customer communication, or billing details.

-The consultation traces one service call from request to cash.
+The consultation follows one service call from request to cash.

 SG looks at the work path as it actually happened.
-That creates a cleaner read on whether the problem is intake, readiness, ownership, approvals, documentation, or closeout.
+That creates a cleaner read on whether the problem is first-call detail, readiness, ownership, approvals, documentation, or closeout.

 01 | Request